 Twinkling silver with a touch of blue” is what many spots in Tokyo look like during wintertime.

 Shibuya Blue Cave

 One of Tokyo’s most popular installations is Shibuya Blue Cave.
-As soon as its hundreds of thousands blue LEDs are powered up, the place will be packed with people instantly.
-A much quieter place is the no less impressive, cherry blossom-like installation along Meguro River.
+As soon as its hundreds of thousands blue LEDs are powered on, the place will be packed with people instantly.
+A much quieter area is the cherry blossom-like installation along Meguro River.
 It is a bit off the beaten track but, located close to the Yamanote Line between Gotanda and Osaki stations, still easy to reach with a few hops from Shibuya.